Tetrapylon: Tetrakionion

-Perhaps the most striking construction at Palmyra in Syria, the tetrakionion or tetrapylon marked the second pivot in the route of the colonnaded street.
+The tetrakionion or tetrapylon (pictured in 2010) at Palmyra in Syria marked the second pivot in the route of the colonnaded street.
 It consisted of a square platform bearing at each corner a tight grouping of four columns.
 Each of the four groups of pillars supported 150,000kg of solid cornice.
-It was badly vandalized in 2017 by Islamic extremists.
+It was badly vandalized in 2017 by Islamic State.

 A tetrakionion (τετρακιόνιον), plural tetrakionia, is a type of tetrapylon in which the central crossing is not roofed, and the four corner-markers exist as four separate structures, now unconnected, but perhaps originally supporting coverings in perishable materials such as wood and fabric.
 These are typically associated with turnings on colonnaded streets as part of a grand processional route.

 Even after recent attempts at destruction when the city was occupied by the Islamic State, the example at Palmyra, Syria is the best preserved.
 The South Tetrapylon at Jerash seems to have had this form, as well as structures in Anjar, Lebanon, Ephesus, and other cities, all in the Eastern Roman Empire, apart from a tomb in Pompeii that is much smaller than the examples on streets.
 Some, perhaps all, seem to have had statues either on the tops of the columns, or perhaps in between them at the bottom, on the rather high plinths that large examples have.

 The relatively small example at Aphrodisias, Turkey is rather different, with the two groups of columns on each side of the roadway joined by open pediments over arches, while none of the structure crosses the road itself.
 This thus represents a hybrid of the tetrapylon and tetrakionion.